Religion

 Social gathering at the Vatican

-It's always a surprise to discover, like this morning, an interview with a person, whether famous or not, but representative of our times, admitting that their meeting with Pope Francis was one of the most significant moments of their life, but not taking any action from it.
-As if this meeting was meant to be a moment among...
-Continue reading
+It's always a surprise to discover, as this morning, an interview with someone, whether well-known or not, but representative of our time, admitting that their meeting with Pope Francis was one of the most significant moments of their life, yet drawing no action from it.
+As if this encounter were meant to be just another moment among many… Continue reading

 -